Date A Live: Anime

 On September 17, 2019, a new anime project was announced.
 It was later announced to be an anime adaptation of the Date A Live Fragment: Date A Bullet spin-off novels.

 On March 16, 2020, it was announced that the series would get a fourth season.
 The season is produced by Geek Toys and was scheduled to premiere in October 2021, but was delayed to 2022 for "various reasons".
 Jun Nakagawa directed the fourth season, with Fumihiko Shimo writing the series' scripts, Naoto Nakamura designing the characters, and Go Sakabe returning to compose the series' music.
 It aired from April 8 to June 24, 2022.
 The opening theme is sung by Miyu Tomita titled "OveR" and the ending theme is sung by sweet ARMS titled "S.O.S".

 Following Sony's acquisition of Crunchyroll, the series was moved from Funimation to Crunchyroll.
 On April 21, 2022, Crunchyroll announced that the season would receive an English dub, which premiered the following day.

 After the conclusion of the fourth season, a fifth season was announced.
 The main cast and staff of the fourth season returned.
 It aired from April 10 to June 26, 2024.
 The opening theme is sung by Miyu Tomita titled "Paradoxes" and the ending theme is sung by sweet ARMS titled "Hitohira".
 Crunchyroll also licensed the season.

 Another new anime project was announced on April 10, 2025.
+On April 10, 2026, it was announced that the project is titled Date A Live F Last Date and will be directed by Junji Nishimura at Fugaku.